Xon77/Live4Bubbles/README.md

 5. [`L4B_Tidal/DJCodeG.tidal`](L4B_Tidal/DJCodeG.tidal) in tab 5 (for global control),
 6. [`L4B_Tidal/ControlTidal.tidal`](L4B_Tidal/ControlTidal.tidal) in tab 6 (for initialization).

-💡 **Tip:** Other code execution workflows are possible.
+Other code execution workflows are possible.
 For example, you can execute code lines by selecting different splits and tabs. *(The images above represent four splits of the first tab.)*

 📌 **Note:** This step is only necessary the first time.
 Once you save your Pulsar workspace, you can simply reopen Pulsar with the saved tab layout for subsequent sessions.